10 Discussion Questions for Group Therapy

 Online therapy option

 In today's digital age, group therapy is increasingly available online, providing convenient access to support and resources.
-Online therapy platforms offer a range of group sessions tailored to different needs and preferences, allowing individuals to participate from the comfort of their own home.
+Online therapy platforms offer a range of group sessions tailored to different needs and preferences, allowing individuals to participate from the comfort of their own homes.

-Engaging activities for self-care
+Engaging in activities for self-care

 Group therapy may incorporate fun and engaging activities for self-care, such as mindfulness exercises, creative arts therapy, or relaxation techniques.
 These activities promote emotional well-being and help participants develop coping strategies for managing stress and enhancing their overall quality of life.